mykola2004/FINALPROJECT_EPAM/README.md

 ```

 ## Running training scripts
 1. In order to prepare data, run models and investigate their perfomance, first of all you need to create image of a container(in which all of these procedures will be flowing).
-Therefore, you need to run this command(use Command Prompt from root directory of project):
+Therefore, you need to run this command(use Command Prompt from root directory of project "\FINALPROJECT_EPAM"):
 ```bash
 docker build -f src/train/Dockerfile -t training_image .
 ```